GPegov/VueRouter/readme.txt

 	learn more about axios library
 	learn more about node js
 02.05.2024
-	develop a component that takes data from json file or db and shows it in a table or so.
+	develop a component that takes guest data from json file or db and shows it in a table or so.
 		--DONE-- send FormResults to MongoDb
 		--Can't be done due to sanctions-- send formResults to MongoDB Atlas 21.07.2024
 	Edit layout of a desktop version
 	Develop a server using my old laptop and store MongoDb database in it.
-(I will need static IP address for it, maybe i should find another solution)
+(I will need static IP address for it, maybe I should find another solution)
 	Pass any Nodejs course
 	Learn more about IndexedDB
 	Learn more about Docker